 By the end of the 20th century, digital printing was the norm for the majority of printers.
 Digital printing reduces the steps involved in creating a printed product, as well as the time and costs to the customer.
 It also enables printers to be much more flexible, since changes in the product do not involve resetting type.
 Digital printing has led to a reduction in the number of employees required by printing companies, since much of what was once done by operators or technicians is accomplished via a computer.

-In the 21st century, 3-D printing was also gaining momentum.
-In this technology, printers are able to create three-dimensional objects using a printer that creates these objects layer by later.
+In the 21st century, 3-D printing is gaining momentum.
+In this technology, printers are able to create three-dimensional objects using a printer that creates these objects layer by layer.
 Applications for 3-D printing include the medical industry, for creating models of patients' organs, etc., and for creating models in architecture, jewelry, and interior design.